Summer Nights: Drinks downtown? Or beach bar beverages?

 HEADING OUT OF THE HISTORIC DISTRICT, GOING EAST TO THE BEACHES, AMELIA ISLAND’S CASUAL BEACH BARS

 An Amelia Island landmark, Sliders Seaside Grill is located on oceanfront property at 1998 South Fletcher Avenue at the roundabout at Sadler Road — one of only two restaurant/bars on Amelia Island (non-resort property), that are actually right on the beach (the other being Sandy Bottoms).
 For drinks right on the beach, there’s a tiki bar outside at the rear of Sliders with live evening entertainment some nights.
 Sliders has playground equipment off its rear porch, adjacent to the beach, for patrons with kids.
 Sliders is well known to both locals and visitors, having a presence on Amelia Island since 1945.
-Sliders recently underwent a massive renovation, adding upstairs bar, banquet facilities and second floor verandah, check it out if you haven’t been there yet in 2012.
 Adjacent is Seaside Park, with additional parking area (one of Fernandina’s public beach parks).
-Also see Sliders Seaside Grill’s Facebook page.
-Or call Sliders for further information at 904-277-6652 about seasonal operating hours, specials and featured entertainment.
+Call Sliders 904-277-6652 for further information at about seasonal operating hours, specials and featured entertainment.

 Hammerhead (located at 2045 South Fletcher Ave., across from Seaside Park and Sliders).
 “A true Florida Dive,” the Hammerhead beach bar attract crowds (especially for their “bikini Sundays,” where folks hang outside on deck and the bartenders are bikini-clad).
 Call 904-491-7783 for more info, evening operating hours and drink specials.